gwu-libraries/python-camp/textbook/homework.md

     :width: 500px
     :align: center
     ````
-11. You'll also see some files listed in your repo, including one with the name of the homework notebook you're submitting, e.g., `HW_GR_2.ipynb`.
+11. You'll also see some files listed in your repo, including one with the name of the homework notebook you're submitting, e.g., `HW_Final_GR.ipynb`.
 At this point, all you need to do is upload the new version of this notebook that you downloaded from JupyterHub in step 4.
 To upload the file, click the `Add file` button next to the green `Code` button at the top, and then select `Upload file`.

     ````{image} img/homework/assignment-repo-2.png
     :alt: Screen showing the GitHub dropdown button to upload files.